voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 All |Sample| instances have a `metadata` field, which can optionally be populated with a |Metadata| instance that stores data type-specific metadata about the raw data in the sample.
-The :doc:`FiftyOne App </user_guide/app>` and the :doc:`FiftyOne Brain </user_guide/brain>` will use this provided metadata in some workflows when it is available.
+The :ref:`FiftyOne App <fiftyone-app>` and the :ref:`FiftyOne Brain <fiftyone-brain>` will use this provided metadata in some workflows when it is available.

 You can automically compute metadata for all samples in a dataset via :meth:`Dataset.compute_metadata() <fiftyone.core.collections.SampleCollection.compute_metadata>`.